jimartinezabadias/interfaces-practica/README.md

 Link: https://jimartinezabadias.github.io/interfaces-practica/TP2/EntregaFinal/

-Desciption: Connect Four game with customizable board size.
+Connect Four game with customizable board size.
 Was written in JavaScript.
-Game elements position and their sizes are calculated on each game start, based a few parameters.
+Each game element position and size are calculated on  game start.